kennycason/kennycason/posts/2010-09-24-php-mail-class-send-html-mail-attachments.markdown

 ---
 title: PHP Mail Class - Send HTML Mail / Attachments
 author: Kenny Cason
-tags: attachments, HTML, mail, PHP
+tags: attachments, html, mail, php
 ---

 This is a sample class to send mail using PHP.
 It also demonstrates how to attach images.